google/rekall/docs/Manual/Plugins/Windows/Registry/Hives.md

 ---
+abstract: List all the registry hives on the system.
+args: {hive-offsets: 'A list of hive offsets as found by hivelist.
+If not provided
+    we call hivelist ourselves and list the keys on all hives. (type: ArrayIntParser)

+    ', hive_regex: A regex to filter hive names.If not provided we use all hives.}
+class_name: Hives
+epydoc: rekall.plugins.windows.registry.registry.Hives-class.html
 layout: plugin
+module: rekall.plugins.windows.registry.registry
 title: hives
-abstract: |
-  List all the registry hives on the system.

-epydoc: rekall.plugins.windows.registry.registry.Hives-class.html
-args:
-  hive_offsets: 'A list of hive offsets as found by hivelist.
-If not provided we call hivescan ourselves and list the keys on all hives.'
-  hive_regex: 'A regex to filter hive names.If not provided we use all hives.'

 ---